Boston in Transit: Mapping the History of Public Transportation in The Hub

 After six years of research, writing, and design, we are excited to release the first book to tell the complete story of the creation, construction, usage, and evolution of public transportation in Boston, from 1630 through the early twenty-first century!

 - What makes these books irregular?
-Within the book, some pages have ripples, typically towards the front or towards the back.
+Within the book, some pages have minor rippling, typically towards the front or towards the back.
 All of the printing, including titles, text, captions, and images, are 100% OK and completely legible.

 - Why are we selling irregular copies?
-This was our first printing, during which we learned a lot about the limitations of commercial printing technology.
 Instead of using more trees to print again, we thought it best to offer our first printing with minor flaws, ones that do not affect readability of the book.

 - Does the irregularity affect legibility or readability?
 No. All of the printing, including titles, text, captions, and images, are 100% OK and completely legible.